rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Google:

->   Logical positivism: a form of positivism, developed by members of the Vienna Circle, that considers that the only meaningful philosophical problems are those that can be solved by logical analysis.
+>   Logical positivism: a form of positivism, developed by members of the
+>   Vienna Circle, that considers that the only meaningful philosophical
+>   problems are those that can be solved by logical analysis.

+Chakravartty:

+>   According to the best known, traditional form of instrumentalism, terms
+>   for unobservables have no meaning all by themselves; construed literally,
+>   statements involving them are not even candidates for truth or falsity
+>   (cf. a more recent proposal in Rowbottom 2011).
+The most influential
+>   advocates of this view were the logical empiricists (or logical positivists),
+>   including Carnap and Hempel, famously associated with the Vienna Circle
+>   group of philosophers and scientists as well as important contributors
+>   elsewhere.
+In order to rationalize the ubiquitous use of terms which might
+>   otherwise be taken to refer to unobservables in scientific discourse, they
+>   adopted a non-literal semantics according to which these terms acquire
+>   meaning by being associated with terms for observables (for example,
+>   "electron" might mean "white streak in a cloud chamber"), or with
+>   demonstrable laboratory procedures (a view called "operationalism").
+>   Insuperable difficulties with this semantics led ultimately
+>   (in large measure) to the demise of logical empiricism and the growth of
+>   realism.
+The contrast here is not merely in semantics and epistemology: a
+>   number of logical empiricists also held the neo-Kantian view that
+>   ontological questions "external" to the frameworks for knowledge
+>   represented by theories are also meaningless (the choice of a framework is
+>   made solely on pragmatic grounds), thereby rejecting the metaphysical
+>   dimension of realism (as in Carnap 1950). [^Chakravartty2017]

-This means that positivism is generally seen to imply antirealist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_:
+This means that positivism is generally seen to imply antirealist views of science and mathematics, preferring as Carnap says in "Empiricism, Semantics, and Ontology":

 >   Empiricists are in general rather suspicious with respect to any kind of abstract
 >   entities like properties, classes, relations, numbers, propositions, etc.